EfeKarapinar1/Physics_Problems/docs/en/Your_solutions/02_Mechanics_2_solution/solution_04.md

-# 4. Energy & Momentum
+# Question - 4.
+Energy & Momentum

 A 0.5 kg block slides down a frictionless track from a height of 3.0 m.
 At the bottom, it collides and sticks to a 1.5 kg block, which is initially at rest.
 What is the speed of the combined mass just after the collision?